rocketryjs/rocketry/README.md

 | [sydlawrence/node-midi-launchpad](https://github.com/sydlawrence/node-midi-launchpad) | JavaScript | Mini, S   |
 | [millerpeterson/js-launchpad](https://github.com/millerpeterson/js-launchpad)         | JavaScript | Mini, S   |

 ## Contributing
-If you find any bugs or would like to suggest features, [make an issue](Issue template TODO) for it being as descriptive as possible and I'll do my best to address it.
+If you find any bugs or would like to suggest features, [make an issue](https://github.com/evelynhathaway/launchpad-rocket/issues/new) for it being as descriptive as possible and I'll do my best to address it.

-If you have a Launchpad that's not supported, have ideas for new features, or just want to fix it up a bit; pull requests are highly appreciated.
+If you have a device that's not supported, have ideas for new features, or just want to fix it up a bit; pull requests are highly appreciated.

 ## License